Introduction

 ```bash

-docker run --rm -p 3838:3838 your-image-name:your-image-tag
+docker run --rm -p 3838:3838 <your-dockerhub-username>/<your-image-name>:<your-image-tag>

 ```

 If everything went as it should, you should now be able to navigate to *http://localhost:3838/* in your browser and see and interact with your Shiny app.
+If you see errors, correct them (see FAQ section below for some tips on how to do that)

-Once the image is built and visible on Docker Desktop, pick *"Push to Hub"* among the options for your app image.
-This should publish your image on *https://hub.docker.com/r/<your-dockerhub-username>/<your-image-name>:<your-image-tag>*.
+Once you are happy with your app, navigate to Docker Desktop and find your image under Images.
+Pick *"Push to Hub"* among the options for your app image.
+This should publish your image on *https://hub.docker.com/r/&lt;your-dockerhub-username&gt;/&lt;your-image-name&gt;:&lt;your-image-tag&gt;*.
 For example, our example app is available on *https://hub.docker.com/r/scilifelabdatacentre/shiny-adhd-medication-sweden:20240117-062028* (one of the image tags that we have).
 Please note that your image should stay publicly available even after your app is published on Serve because it will be fetched with regular intervals.

-#### Option 2: Automatically publishing an image
+#### Option B: Automatically publishing an image

 The [repository of our example Shiny app](https://github.com/ScilifelabDataCentre/shiny-adhd-medication-sweden) contains an example of how to set up GitHub actions for publishing on DockerHub or on GitHub packages.
 See the folder *.github/workflows* for the two examples.
 Copy one of these into your own repository into the same folder and customize if needed.

-For the DockerHub workflow to work with your own repository you will need to: change the repository name to your own repository; change the image name to your own image (use the following format: *<your-dockerhub-username>/<your-image-name>*); add DOCKERHUB_USERNAME and DOCKERHUB_TOKEN to the repository secrets (see repository settings), the token is obtained from the DockerHub account settings.
+For the DockerHub workflow to work with your own repository you will need to: change the repository name to your own repository; change the image name to your own image (use the following format: *&lt;your-dockerhub-username&gt;/&lt;your-image-name&gt;*); add DOCKERHUB_USERNAME and DOCKERHUB_TOKEN to the repository secrets (see repository settings), the token is obtained from the DockerHub account settings.

 For the GitHub packages workflow to work with your own repository you do not need to make any changes.
 Keep in mind that the Docker image needs to be publicly available for SciLifeLab Serve to see it, the images on GitHub are not always public by default.